celleleven/Open-Temperature-Block/README.md

 	1. Define the Problem:

-The goal is to create a DIY, open source, heating and cooling device for the use in biological experiments.
+The goal is to create a DIY, open-source, heating and cooling device for use in biological experiments.
 The DIY portion of this device will be assembled using basic tools.
-Being open source allows for revision, evolution, and free dissemination.
+Being open-source allows for revision, evolution, and free dissemination.
 The heating control will allow for PCR reactions, heat shock experiments, incubation, and hibernation.

 	2. Identify Constraints: